vlmaier/docker-fib/README.md

 - Node Client
 - React UI

-It is deployed using Travis CI & Docker Hub.
+~~It is deployed using Travis CI & Docker Hub.~~
+> I am out of free credits.

+It is built with GitHub Actions.